[border wall header art]

 1. Walking Tour of Nogales, Mexico

 Spend a meaningful day in Nogales, Sonora, Mexico with film maker, author and humanitarian aid volunteer David Damian Figueroa.
 Learn about the migrant experience and the work of the Green Valley/Sahuarita Samaritans while walking along the streets of Nogales. *Participants should wear good walking shoes.
 Bring cash for shopping and non-hosted lunch.
 Be able to walk up to 3 miles on uneven sidewalks and streets.
 Must bring a US passport.
-Limit: 10 participants.
+Limit: 18 participants.

 2. Humane Borders Water Stations

 Humane Borders was founded in 2000 to help stop the suffering in the desert by putting water out on well-traveled migrant trails.
 Spend the day with Humane Borders on one of their trips and experience the harshness of the desert, hear stories of migrant realities, and learn first-hand what Humane Borders provides. *Participants must wear closed-toed shoes and bring a water bottle.
+Limit: 15 participants.

 3. Samaritans Water Drops

 Accompany Green Valley/Sahuarita Samaritans as they deliver water and food to locations along possible migrant trails in the Sonoran Desert. *Participants must wear closed-toed shoes and bring a water bottle and snacks.
-Limit: 8 participants.
+Limit: 4 participants.

 4. Trip to Border Wall